Robert F. Schilling (1919-2014)

-Dr. Robert Schilling is widely known for his research on vitamin B-12.
+Robert Schilling, MD, was best known for his research on vitamin B-12.
 His work on urine radioactivity testing for vitamin B-12 absorption ultimately led to the "Schilling test," which helps determine if a patient has pernicious anemia or one of several other causes of malabsorption of vitamin B-12.
-Dr. Schilling received his medical degree from the University of Wisconsin - Madison and post-doctoral training at the Philadelphia General, Boston City, and University of Wisconsin hospitals.
-Most of his professional career was at the University of Wisconsin - Madison, where he is currently a Professor Emeritus.
+Dr. Schilling received his medical degree from the University of Wisconsin - Madison and post-doctoral training at Philadelphia General Hospital, Boston City Hospital, and the University of Wisconsin Hospital.
+Most of his professional career was at the University of Wisconsin - Madison, where he was a professor emeritus.

-Dr. Schilling has published several articles in Blood.
+View articles by Dr. Schilling published in Blood.

 back to top